The 10 Most Vulnerable HVAC Markets in the US (2026)

 What We Measured

-We scored 47,000+ HVAC businesses across 200+ US cities using a 19-signal vulnerability model.
+We measured 21,918 HVAC businesses across 589 US cities using a 19-signal vulnerability model.
 Each business receives a score from 0–100 based on review count (35%), star rating (25%), no-website flag (25%), and review velocity (15%).

 A high score doesn't mean the business is failing — it means their digital presence is weak relative to what a marketing agency could improve.
 These are your easiest pitches.
+The single cleanest signal in the model is the one below: whether the business has a website at all.
+Overall, 20% of the HVAC businesses we measured have no website — and in the markets ranked below, the rate runs more than double that.

 See the full dataset for your city: HVAC leads near Austin, TX →